jlockhar/GLASS-AI-annotation-editor/README.md

 **GLASS-AI Annotation Editor Standalone App Use License**

-Copyright (c) 2024 Moffitt Cancer Center
+Copyright (c) 2024 H. Lee Moffitt Cancer Center and Research Institute

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal